Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Observations and data reduction

 \subsubsection{Near-infrared}

 NIR photometry of SN\,2022jli was obtained using the Flamingos-2 instrument \citep{eikenberry04, eikenberry12} mounted on the Gemini-South telescope.
 Flamingos-2 images were reduced using custom {\sc IRAF} scripts.
 The reduction steps include the creation of a clean sky image, and the subtraction of this image from the science frames, flat fielding the science frames and the astrometric registration of the science images using {\sc astrometry.net} \citep{lang10}.
-The sky images were created from frames obtained in a position far from the host galaxy to avoid over subtraction of the host galaxy emission in the sky subtraction process.
+The sky images were created from frames obtained in a position far from the host galaxy to avoid over subtraction of the host galaxy extended emission.
 The pre-explosion images of NGC\,157 in $JHK_{s}$ obtained with the VIRCAM instrument \citep{dalton06} mounted on the VISTA telescope \citep{emerson06} at Paranal observatory were employed to subtract the host galaxy background emission from the SN images.
-The NIR photometry of SN\,2022jli is reported in Table~\ref{ir_phot_tab} and shown in Fig.~\ref{lightcurves_fig}.
+The NIR photometry of SN\,2022jli is reported in Table~\ref{ir_phot_tab} in the Appendix, and shown in Fig.~\ref{lightcurves_fig}.